 With Siri Shortcuts in iOS 12, you can use the virtual assistant to better interact with apps you use most.
 It just takes a simple voice command or tap of the screen.
 And using Apple’s Shortcuts app, you can take the fun to a new level and create an almost unlimited number of different actions and other commands in a few steps.

 If you wish your favorite apps worked better together, Siri Shortcuts can bridge the gap.
-It will also save you time on repetitive tasks every day
+It will also save you time on repetitive tasks every day.
+If you’re looking for other ways to be productive with your iPhone, check out these iOS widgets that help you get more out of your iPhone.

 And for more on the latest for your iPhone or iPad, make sure to check out the best hidden iOS 12 features.
 We’ve taken an in-depth look at how Screen Time can help cure your phone addiction, too.